jakeprice-me/tech-notes/content/openssl.md

 ## Wildcard Certificate

-> [!tip]
+!!! tip
-> On MacOS you have to use `sudo` for the final certificate creation command otherwise you get an error with the `srl` file not being accessible.
+	On MacOS you have to use `sudo` for the final certificate creation command otherwise you get an error with the `srl` file not being accessible.

 ```sh
 # Create key: